dotnet/docs-maui/docs/platform-integration/device/sensors.md

 The compass sensor monitors the device's magnetic north heading.

+The `ICompass` interface provides access to the sensor, and is available through the `Compass.Default` property.
+Both the `ICompass` interface and `Compass` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

-To start monitoring the compass sensor, call the `Compass.Start` method. .NET MAUI raises the `Compass.ReadingChanged` event when the compass heading changes.
-Use the `Compass.Stop` method to stop monitoring the sensor.
-You can detect the monitoring state of the compass with the `Compass.IsMonitoring` property, which will be `true` if the compass is currently being monitored.
+To start monitoring the compass sensor, call the `ICompass.Start` method. .NET MAUI raises the `ICompass.ReadingChanged` event when the compass heading changes.
+Use the `ICompass.Stop` method to stop monitoring the sensor.
+You can detect the monitoring state of the compass with the `ICompass.IsMonitoring` property, which will be `true` if the compass is currently being monitored.

-The following code example demonstrates monitoring the compass for changes.
-The `Compass.Default` instance would be passed to the `ToggleCompass` method:
+The following code example demonstrates monitoring the compass for changes:

 :::code language="csharp" source="../snippets/shared_1/SensorsPage.xaml.cs" id="toggle_compass":::